Train drivers' union rejects ScotRail pay offer

 - Published

-The train drivers' union Aslef has rejected the latest 4.2% pay offer from ScotRail.
+The train drivers' union Aslef has rejected the latest 4.2% pay deal from ScotRail.

-The union's national executive said it would ballot for industrial action unless ScotRail entered further talks.
+The union's national executive said it would ballot for industrial action unless ScotRail offered further talks.

 Many drivers have been refusing to work overtime or on rest days during the pay dispute.